There are politics, history, prejudices, and personality clashes – in other words, these are “messy” problems.

 CMF navigated these objections, comments, and advice by always focusing on serving the donor and the donor’s interests.
 If what the donor wanted to do was legal and it helped communities or individuals, then CMF was there to help them accomplish their goals through philanthropy.
 Outside opinions remained outside.

-The Council of Michigan Foundations (CMF) was an early creator and adopter of “best practices” for family foundations, and initiated the national work on standards for community foundations.
+CMF was an early creator and adopter of “best practices” for family foundations, and initiated the national work on standards for community foundations.
 Learning to Give researched and implemented the most current theories of teaching and learning to design the requirements for each of the philanthropy-teaching units.
 The Dorothy A. Johnson Center for Philanthropy worked with national peer institutions to create curricular guidelines for the teaching of philanthropy at the undergraduate and graduate levels.
 The Michigan Community Service Commission started prior to the Corporation for National and Community Service and provided a model for other states interested in creating a similar organization.
-While a separate professional organization, the Association of Fundraising Professionals, guided by chair Dr. John Lore from Michigan, led the development and implementation of professional standards for the fundraising field.
+While a separate professional organization, the Association of Fundraising Professionals, guided by chair John Lore from Michigan, led the development and implementation of professional standards for the fundraising field.

 The underlying belief to the process of defining what is “good practice” was that individuals and organizations in this particular part of life’s endeavors want to do the right thing.
 By defining good practice, the infrastructure organizations were able to then design training, provide consultation, and mobilize peer pressure to create stronger foundations and nonprofit organizations.
 The people involved wanted to accomplish good work – in the right way.